 South Holland is a medium-sized village located in the state of Illinois.
 With a population of 21,296 people and six constituent neighborhoods, South Holland is the 111th largest community in Illinois.

 Unlike some villages, South Holland isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in South Holland are a mix of both white- and blue-collar jobs.
 Overall, South Holland is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in South Holland who work in office and administrative support (17.32%), healthcare (9.25%), and sales jobs (9.10%).
+There are especially a lot of people living in South Holland who work in office and administrative support (15.81%), management occupations (11.80%), and sales jobs (9.73%).

-The per capita income in South Holland in 2010 was $27,264, which is upper middle income relative to Illinois and the nation.
-This equates to an annual income of $109,056 for a family of four.
+The per capita income in South Holland in 2018 was $27,179, which is middle income relative to Illinois and the nation.
+This equates to an annual income of $108,716 for a family of four.
 However, South Holland contains both very wealthy and poor people as well.

-South Holland is a very ethnically-diverse village.
+South Holland is a somewhat ethnically-diverse village.
 The people who call South Holland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Holland residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in South Holland include Polish, German, Italian, and Irish.
+Important ancestries of people in South Holland include Nigerian, Dutch, German, Polish, and Italian.

 The most common language spoken in South Holland is English.
 Other important languages spoken here include Spanish and African languages.